Aliemeka/cupcake-website/README.md

 # Cupcake Website

-A simple cupcake website
+A spectacular cupcake website

-A website to experiment on Git and GitHub
+A repository to experiment on Git and GitHub